If you're interested in people, their history and the way they work, Anthropology might be the subject area for you.

 Non-professional job: Doesn't usually need a degree

-Any combination of subjects is welcome, but entry requirements vary with each institution.
+Grades and other entry requirements vary with each institution.
 Make sure to check the requirements of the specific universities and courses you're interested in.

 You can get a BA or BSc in Anthropology, Social Anthropology, or Biological Anthropology.
 Many joint honours courses are available, combining other social sciences or vocational subjects such as Law.
 Human sciences degrees are often strongly anthropological in content.